-The Boston Society of Architects is committed to professional development for our members, advocacy on behalf of great design, and sharing an appreciation for the built environment with the public at large.
+The Boston Society of Architects/AIA is committed to professional development for our members, advocacy on behalf of great design, and sharing an appreciation for the built environment with the public at large.

 A chapter of the American Institute of Architects, it is a nonprofit, professional-service organization.

 The BSA is located at BSA Space.
 BSA Space features more than 5,000 square feet of gallery space for creative explorations of the potential of design to inspire, create community and transform the world we inhabit.
-BSA Space is also home to the Boston Foundation for Architecture (BFA).
+BSA Space is also home to the BSA Foundation (formerly the Boston Foundation for Architecture).

 Architects have a unique responsibility for the sustainability of the built environment.
 This responsibility extends beyond the design of high-performance buildings to include project siting and impacts on transportation, water, land, air and habitat.